 According to Kilbourne, one of the most important aspects of the new site was a mobile-friendly format.
 “That was hands-down my most important feature when we evaluated vendors,” she said.
 “Now, we have that and more.
 The layout is very contemporary.”

 The City is also pleased with the simplicity and government-centric nature of the CivicPlus solution.
 “It’s extremely easy for nontechnical users to use, giving them confidence early on,” Kilbourne said.
 “The modules are well-thought-out for use by a government entity.
 That’s extremely helpful – you wouldn’t get that with an off-the-shelf, generic CMS.”

 The Info Advanced module allows Irving to display the same piece of information on multiple pages.
 Edits are only made by those with permission and publish globally, solving their previous issue with inconsistent updates.
 “I like the ability to limit the staff’s reach within the site, keeping them out of modules and areas they don’t need access to,” Kilbourne said.

 Drop-down menus have helped organize the site, making it easier for citizens to navigate.
 The addition of Google Translate has been a “critical” communication feature in light of Irving’s diversity.
 According to Sloan, the new site is much more interactive and they connect with citizens more regularly, using the NotifyMe module.
 She likes the carousel feature that allows them to highlight key information and says the calendar feature is “fantastic.”

 “I believe we’re able to be more responsive,” Kilbourne said.
 “We can push information out that we deem important, but we’ve also given people the means to contact us reliably 24/7.”

-Receive valuable information from the leaders in government website design and technology:
+Receive valuable information from the leaders in government technology: